kriskalb/Laptop_store_regression/README.md

 # Laptop Price Prediction Project

 ## Overview
 This project aims to predict laptop prices using data on laptop specifications.
-We have cleaned and preprocessed the data and applied various regression models, including linear regression and decision trees.
+We have cleaned and preprocessed the data and applied various regression models.
+This project is still under development, we plan to make an application in which, using one of the models, we will be able to make a prediction on a case outside the dataset.

 ## Project Goals
 The primary goals of this project are: